Spartronics4915/2018-POWERUP/Learning.md

 > spatial relationship between different frames.

 * What are its frames of interest?
-> * `Field frame`: origin is where the robot is turned on
+> * `Field frame`: origin is where the robot is turned on.
+By convention,
+>   the field represents the xy plane with the z direction pointing up.
+>   The x axis is the long axis of the field.
 > * `Vehicle frame`: origin is the center of the robot wheelbase, facing
 >    forwards.
 This frame is relative to the field frame.
+A zero rotation and
+>    a zero translation would place the center of the robot at the "bottom left",
+>    of the field viewed from the top.
 > * `Camera frame`: origin is the center of the camera imager relative
 >   to the robot frame.
+A zero camera rotation places the viewing
+>   direction along increasing x.
 > * `Goal frame`: origin is the center of the target (note that orientation in
 >   this frame is arbitrary).
 Also note that there can be multiple target frames.
+>   Each goal, then, is easily represented in field coordinates as well.

 * What is a `kinematic chain`?
 > A linked series of transformations from one frame to another is known as
 > a kinematic chain.
-In the "forward" direction we can start with a position
-> on the field to compute, for example, the position of a goal.
-If we're
-> given a position in the field frame, we can compute, for example, its coordinates
+If we're given a position in the camera frame, we can
-> in the camera frame by performing coordinate conversion in the _forward_
+> compute, for example, its coordinates in the field frame by performing
+> coordinate conversion in the _forward_ > direction.
+If we're given a
-> direction.
-If we're given a position in the camera frame, we convert that
+> position in the field frame, we convert that to the robot frame by
-> to the goal frame by performing coordinate conversion in the _inverse_
+> performing coordinate conversion in the _inverse_ direction.
+Ours is
-> direction.
-Ours is a kinematic chain with 4 frames, and so there are 3
-> transforms of interest:
+> a kinematic chain with 4 frames, and so there are 3 transforms of interest:
 > 1. Field-to-vehicle: This is tracked over time by integrating encoder and
 > gyro measurements.
 It will inevitably drift, but is usually accurate over
 > short time periods.
-> 2. Vehicle-to-camera: This is a constant.
+> 2. Vehicle-to-camera: This is a constant unless the camera is mounted on a
+>   turret.
 > 3. Camera-to-goal: This is a pure translation, and is measured by the vision
 >   system.